Be-Like/PopoutForm/README.md

 1. Make sure Docker for Desktop is installed on your computer

+2. Clone this repo on your local computer

-2. Run the following commands to install the app
+3. Run the following commands to install the app

 ```
 docker-compose build